 - Attempts to solve problems

 - Can point to the correct picture when asked a simple question about it

 How does my child interact with others?

-While every child is unique and will develop different personalities, the following are some of the common behavioral traits that may be present in your child:
+While every child is unique and will develop a distinct personality, the following are some of the common behavioral traits that may be present in your child: